Chatham Islands: Geography

-The islands sit on the Chatham Rise, a large, relatively shallowly submerged (no more than 1000 m deep at any point) part of the Zealandia continent that stretches east from near the South Island.
-The Chatham Islands, which emerged only within the last 4 million years, are the only part of the Chatham Rise showing above sea level.
+The Chatham Islands lie roughly 840 km east of Christchurch in the South Island.
+The nearest New Zealand mainland point to the islands is Cape Turnagain, in the North Island, 650 km distant.
+The islands sit on the Chatham Rise, a large, relatively shallowly submerged (no more than 1000 m deep at any point) plateau that stretches east from near the South Island.
+The Chatham Rise is part of the now largely submerged continent of Zealandia.
+The islands, which emerged only within the last 4 million years, are the only part of the Chatham Rise showing above sea level.